-This story followed me from the playground of my childhood, in the little Polish town, to far away places in my world travels, and into my expat life.
-I finally found the time to connect all moments and experiences together, in a process of slowly threading the memory beads onto a string of text.
-My yearning for the world that is lost and the people that went with it, for realities so intimately linked with my home, fueled my writing.
+This story followed me through life.
+From the playground of my childhood, in the little Polish town, to far away places in my travels and into my expat life, it demanded to be told.
+I finally found the right words to attempt to connect moments and experiences, slowly threading the memory beads onto a string of text.
+My yearning for the world that is lost and the people that went with it, for realities so intimately linked with my home, fuelled my writing.

 This collection of moments is dedicated to Leonard Cohen in time of his death.

-For where his parents came from, he could have been my neighbor and his kids, my childhood friends.
+For where his parents came from, he could have been my neighbour and his kids, my childhood friends.

 “Macewa”.
 What is it?
-I have never heard that word before.
+I never heard that word before.

-I let the word roll around my tongue as I stared at the old, naked skeleton, displayed in the museum’s glass case and read the description mounted above it.
-I was fourteen and standing in the tiniest of tiny museums, in my small home town, in central Poland, north of Warsaw, Northern Mazovia, south of the Lake district.
-I have always considered my knowledge of Polish to be quite extensive, yet somehow I have never encountered that word before.
-I kept repeating it, feeling how it sat on my lips, as I looked at tiny brown bones, arranged together to form an outline of a body, displayed so openly in a glassbox.
-“Macewa”.
-Singular one.
+I let it roll around my tongue as I stared at the old, naked skeleton, displayed in the museum’s glass case.
+I was fourteen and standing in the tiniest of tiny museums, in my small home town, in central Poland, Northern Mazovia.
+Rather foolishly, I prided myself at that young age on my extensive knowledge of Polish… but this word was an unknown.
+I kept repeating it, feeling how it sat on my lips, as I looked at tiny, dainty brown bones, arranged together to form an outline of a body, displayed in a glass-box.

 Weird, unusual, unknown.

-The Jewish history of my town.
-The Jewish past.
-The glaring emptiness it left in the present.
+This was the Jewish history of my town; its Jewish past – and the glaring, unknown and unknowing emptiness it left in the present.

-Quoting after the Virtual Shtetl website, at the beginning of 19th century, my hometown of Ciechanów was the third largest Jewish center in the region of Northern Mazovia.
+Quoting after the Virtual Shtetl website, at the beginning of 19th century, my hometown of Ciechanów was the third largest Jewish centre in the region of Northern Mazovia.
 In total the town had nearly 1,400 residents, and out of that total, almost 1,200 people were of Jewish faith – constituting approximately 86 percent the entire population.
 The years 1865-1918 witnessed a further influx of Jewish migrants who were allowed to settle there without any restrictions.
 In 1893, 63.5 percent of the population was Jewish; in 1910 nearly 60 percent.
-The decrease in the percentage of Jews was mainly caused by the countryside to town migration of Poles.
+The decrease of the Jewish share was mainly due to the Polish migration from the countryside.

-I remember those blissful moments, sinking in a golden fog of childhood memories – I see a five year old me, running around the playground next to my grandma’s house.
-The playground was relatively big, with a slide, which was a realization of every kid’s dream: huge, shiny and one could not only slide down but then turn around and run all the way back to the top.
-Back and forth, sliding down, and running all the way back up with laughter, mirth, boundless energy.
+I remember those blissful moments, sinking in a golden fog of childhood memories – I see a five-year-old me, running around the playground next to my grandma’s house.
+A slide, which was a realisation of every kid’s dream; huge and shiny, stood near the entrance to the playground.
+Kids used to slide down and then, turn around and run all the way back to the top to slide again.
+Back and forth, sliding down, and running back up with laughter, mirth, boundless energy.

-It was only about 20 years later that I realized, what had been there, on this unnaturally looking, flat hill, before my playground took its space.
-As a child I did not question it, even though to adult eyes it looked a bit strange, very low, a hill of maybe five meters, with a broad and wide top.
+It was only about 20 years later that I realised, what had previously adorned the top of this unnaturally looking, flat hill.
+As a child I did not question it, even though my adult eyes see that it looks a bit strange, very broad and wide.

-Only this one, small and so terribly lonely skeleton, displayed in a glass cage under fluorescent lights, in the tiniest museum in the whole world.
+Only this one, small and so terribly lonely skeleton in front of the teenage me, displayed in a glass cage under yellow, fluorescent lights, in the tiniest museum in the whole world.

-I remember walking down one of the central streets of my town and for the first time in my life having this vivid image of an underground town, beaming with life, energy, dynamic, vivaciousness.
+I remember walking down one of the central streets of my town and having this vivid image of an underground town, beaming with life, energy, dynamic, vivaciousness.
 I could see the underground passages, hanging like bridges of Moria, burrowing deeper and deeper into the crevasses of an underground, lit with amazing purple, red and golden dancing lights.
 I could hear the deep echo of the culture, buried underground.
 My bookish childish mind came up with this image of the underground town to supplement whatever my eyes did not see around me: the broken life.

-At the same time, Ciechanów was becoming the “poster child” for Eastern Prussia Nazi town and with this in mind, big parts of the old town, including the Jewish district, were demolished and redeveloped into the new “Zichenau”.
+At the same time, Ciechanów was made into the “poster child” – the perfect Eastern Prussia Nazi town.
+Big parts of the old town, including the Jewish district, were demolished and redeveloped into the new “Zichenau”.
 Squares and streets were renamed.
 The whole new district of the town developed.
-Posters with swastikas hung on facades of the buildings.
+Big swastika posters adorned building facades.

 “We did not like them very much.
 You could not trust them”.